wp-plugins/customize-login-image/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-Fixed a bug with the UPLOADS folder handling and added the possibility to access the plugins settings from the WordPress plugin screen.
+Fixed another bug with the UPLOADS folder handling.
+Now it should work correctly in all possible configurations of the UPLOADS folder.

 == Contact ==